SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Disable ADC Free-Running mode before updating the `ADC.CTRLB`, `ADC.CTRLC`, `ADC.SAMPCTRL`, `ADC.MUXPOS`, `ADC.WINLT` or `ADC.WINHT` registers.

-**megaTinyCore note:** If you reconfigure the ADC for free running mode, you must be aware of this.
+**megaTinyCore note:** If you reconfigure the ADC for free running mode and were hoping to configure it while it was live, you must be aware of this.

 #### One Extra Measurement Performed After Disabling ADC Free-Running Mode
 The ADC may perform one additional measurement after clearing `ADCn.CTRLA.FREERUN`.

 **Workaround:** Write `ADCn.CTRLA.ENABLE` to '0' to stop the Free-Running mode immediately.

-**megaTinyCore note:** If you reconfigure the ADC for free running mode, you must be aware of this.
+**megaTinyCore note:** If you reconfigure the ADC for free running mode, you should be aware of this.

 #### ADC Wake-Up with WCOMP
 When waking up from STANDBY sleep mode with ADC WCOMP interrupt, the ADC is disabled for a few cycles